hrvg/ucd-eflow/dimensionless-hydrograph/README.md

 ## Plotting Details

-Plots are saved by default in the working directory to a file named dimensionlessHydrograph:
+Plots are saved by default in the working directory to a file named dimensionlessHydrograph, in lines 106-107:

 ```
 dev.copy(pdf, "dimensionlessHydrograph.pdf")
 dev.off()
 ```
 A new plot generated with the same filename in the same working directory will overwrite any existing plots.
-Therefore if you need to create multiple plots, you must rename the plot within the dev.copy function each time.
+Therefore if you need to create multiple plots, you must modify the code to rename the plot within the dev.copy function each time.

 ## Help

-For more information on all the things you can do with Sequelize CLI visit [sequelize cli ](https://github.com/sequelize/cli).
+For assistance using this code, you may contact the developer at nkpatterson@ucdavis.edu.

 ## Changelog